JackalLabs/canine-docs/docs/overview/why-jackal.md

 - "I want better cybersecurity but don’t want to change your passwords every month."

-- "Because I shouldnt have to give up ownership of all my personal information to access basic services on the Internet."
+- "Because I shouldn't have to give up ownership of all my personal information to access basic services on the Internet."

 - "I cant trust third parties that sell your data when 15 million people in the US alone experience identity theft with over 50 billion in financial losses!"